-In this seminar, we will explore issues in medical ethics and law that are almost always in the headlines and fall under the broad umbrella of "reproduction."
-We will examine how the institutions of law and medicine—as well as society itself—have sought to approach and resolve conflicts relating to (among other topics) forced sterilization, $50,000 oocytes, embryos and divorce, access to assisted reproductive technology, abortion, civil liberties during pregnancy, birth in America, and parenthood.
+This seminar explores selected issues in reproduction through the lenses of law, justice, and medical ethics.
+We will examine how the institutions of law and medicine, as well as society itself, have sought to approach and resolve conflicts relating to (among other topics) forced sterilization, $50,000 oocytes, embryos and divorce, assisted reproductive technology, abortion, civil liberties during pregnancy, birth in America, parenthood, and working while being a parent.
 Course materials include: cases; articles from newspapers, magazines, medical journals, and law reviews; and excerpts from books, casebooks, films, and television news broadcasts.
-Course requirements are as follows: (1) consistent and meaningful participation in class discussions, and (2) a choice of writing projects —three short "thought" papers, two 5-7 page "thought" papers and a book review, OR a research paper at the level of a law review Note.
-That research paper may be used to fulfill the SAW requirement.
-Because there is no need to take notes in this seminar, use of computers or other technology during class is not permitted.
-Enrollment is limited, and preference is given to 3Ls.
+Course requirements: (1) consistent and meaningful participation in class discussions, including weekly discussion questions; (2) a choice of writing projects — two 1500-word "thought" papers OR a research paper executed at the level of a law review Note that may also be used to fulfill the SAW requirement.
+Because there is no need to take notes in this seminar, you may not use a computer, a phone, or any other technology during class.
+Enrollment is limited to 12, and preference is given to 3Ls.